Cover blog imagine for three pen and ink exercises that help improve technique

 Fundamentals of pen and ink chart of textures for drawing a bird

 By consistently practicing the above three basic exercises, I have progressively built confidence in my strokes.
-Gone is that fear of the “no undo” commitment to laying ink to paper.

-The key is consistency.
-I do a complete values chart at least once monthly.
-And before beginning a new project, I will first warm up for 15-20 minutes by doing line work and textures on shapes before inking my final drawing.
+Also, before beginning a new project, I will first warm up for 15-20 minutes by doing line work and textures on shapes before inking my final drawing.

 2 thoughts on “How to improve pen and ink technique”